RoboticAgents/course-information/README.md

 #### Classroom Ethics

 The discipline of computer science, like many others, encourages its members to act according to discipline-specific ethics.
 I encourage you to take time to review the Association for Computing Machinery (ACM) [Code of Ethics](https://www.acm.org/binaries/content/assets/about/acm-code-of-ethics-booklet.pdf).

-In addition, students in this class are required to act within the bounds established by the [Course Community Guidelines](https://github.com/CMPSC-311-Allegheny-College-Fall-2022/course-information/blob/main/community_guidelines.md).

-### Assistance

-#### Assistance with course concepts

-Students who struggle to understand knowledge and skills defined in this course are encouraged to seek assistance from the course instructor.
-Students who need the course instructor's assistance should schedule an appointment through her [Office Hour Calendar](https://janyljumadinova.com/schedule).

-#### Academic Alerts

-Allegheny College uses an Academic Alert system to send progress notices to the class deans in the Maytum Center for Student Success (MCSS).
-The progress notices are not punitive.
-They are an opportunity to connect you with your class dean who can offer additional support and suggest resources if you need assistance.
-These notices may encourage faculty advisors, coaches (for student-athletes), or other support staff to provide outreach to you as well.

-#### Class Deans

-The Office of Class Deans in Pelletier Library serves as a place for students to begin seeking assistance and answers to their questions related to college life.
-If you have a question and don’t know who to ask – ask a class dean.
-If you want advice – talk to a class dean.
-Niki Fjeldal is the First Year Class Dean, Amy Stearns is the Second Year Class Dean / Director of Transfer Advising, and Jonathon May is the Third/Fourth Year Class Dean.
-Please contact them individually or through studentsuccess@allegheny.edu.

-#### Mental Health and Wellness

-As a college student, there may be times when personal stressors, struggles, and/or traumas interfere with your academic performance and/or negatively impact your daily life.
-Allegheny College recognizes that mental health is an important piece of the holistic human experience, and that this experience influences your academic success.
-We encourage students to prioritize their mental well-being by seeking services and support as needed.

-Keep in mind, course deadlines, absences, and accommodations for mental health are subject to the course policies and expectations that are set within this syllabus.
-Students are encouraged to communicate with their professors as soon as possible regarding their needs and seek support if their mental health impacts their academic performance or daily life.
-When you find yourself struggling emotionally, remember that there are supports available, and you are not alone.

-Students who are in need of mental health support can access free, confidential services and resources in the Counseling and Personal Development Center (CPDC).
-CPDC delivers holistic mental health services to the Allegheny College student campus community through brief individual and group counseling, crisis support, outreach programming, consultation, and coordination of care.
-Students may request services by submitting a form on CPDC’s website (`sites.allegheny.edu/counseling`).
-Students may also connect with a mental health clinician at any time by calling Allegheny’s 24/7 line: 814-332-2105.
-If you or someone you know is experiencing a mental health emergency, please call the 24/7 line, Public Safety (814-332-3357), or 911.
-When in doubt, reach out.

-#### Gator Success Grants

-The Gator Success Grant program is designed to provide students with additional financial assistance to offset the total cost of college attendance and to encourage successful on-time degree completion.
-Currently enrolled students who have an unanticipated need are invited to apply.
-Grants are usually from a few hundred to a few thousand dollars, depending on the request and the student’s need.
-Please direct questions to `studentsuccess@allegheny.edu`.

-#### Religious Observance

-If you need to miss class or reschedule a final examination due to a religious observance, please speak to the professor well in advance to make arrangements.
-Please see `https://sites.allegheny.edu/religiouslife/religious-holy-days/` for more details.

-#### Educational Accommodations

-Students with disabilities who believe they may need accommodations in this class are encouraged to contact Student Accessibility and Support Services (SASS) at (814) 332-2898.
-Student Accessibility and Support Services is located in Pelletier Library.
-Please do this as soon as possible to ensure that such accommodations are implemented in a timely fashion.
-Please see `https://sites.allegheny.edu/studentaccessibility/` for more details.